 In hot weather, protect unlaid sod by placing in the shade.

-If installing dormant sod, consult our guide on How to Lay Dormant Sod.
+When installing dormant sod, consult our guide on How to Lay Dormant Sod.

 Begin watering small sections within 30 minutes of installation.
-Our saying is: Water as You Lay Your Sod.
 Keep in mind that each roll is a living plant that requires soil contact and moisture to survive.

-Water daily, or more often, keeping sod moist until it is firmly rooted (about 2 weeks).
-Lift a piece of sod here and there to ascertain that you are watering enough to wet the soil below the sod.
+Lift a piece of sod here and there to check that you are watering enough to wet the soil below the sod.
 Read our details about Watering New Sod.

 After the rooting-in period, less frequent and deeper watering should begin.